GeetanshUpreti/Candidate-shortlisting/README.md

 The program assumes that each PDF contains only one page.
 If a PDF has multiple pages, the program may not work as expected.
 Additionally, the program uses the T5 base model for summarization, which may not always produce perfect summaries.
 You ave to install tensorflow and keras to work with trandformers library.
+OPEN THE SOURCE CODE IN VS CODE AND OPEN THE FOLDER FIRST IN VS CODE WHERE SOURCE CODE IS SO THAT VS CODE CAN SAVE CSV FILE IN THAT DIRECTORY.